 Geology of Macquarie Island

 At just thirty four kilometres long and a maximum of five kilometres wide, Macquarie Island is a speck in the ocean.
 But it’s how this speck came to be there which probably the most unique thing about the entire island.
-Most sub-Antarctic islands (or any remote islands for that matter) have been formed but later upon layer of volcanic eruptions, to the point where these volcanic eruptions have created islands.
-Thing of Hawaii or the Galapagos as perfect examples.
+Most Sub-Antarctic islands (or any remote islands for that matter) have been formed but later upon layer of volcanic eruptions, to the point where these volcanic eruptions have created islands.
+Think of Hawaii or the Galapagos as perfect examples.

 Macquarie Island is very different and in fact unique on planet earth.
 The island was formed when two oceanic plates pushed together with such force that it pushed an island out of the seabed.
 The analogy of toothpaste being squeezed out of a tube is often used to describe this.
 And as a result the rocks that make up Macquarie Island are not ancient volcanic lava flows but are the rocks from the sea bed itself.
 Apart from being very interesting as these hasn’t happened anywhere else on the planet, it’s also extremely useful for scientists as it makes the rocks very easy to inspect and research.
 Viewing a research meeting oceanic plates is normally problematic purely because they are deep under the sea!